 When you add HTTPS your users will get three key layers of security:

 - A guarantee that your users are communicating with the website that they intended, preventing “man-in-the-middle” attacks.

 - The exchanged data is encrypted.
 This ensures that calls between your users and your website won’t be intercepted and information is not stolen.
 Without it, someone running a Wi-Fi access point could see private information like credit cards being used to purchase something online.

 - Data integrity will ensure that the data, like credit card numbers and browsing history, won’t be altered or damaged during transmission.

 Make sure you do these things as part of your switchover to HTTPS:

 - Enable HTTPS for your website and purchase a 2048-bit key certificate, as recommended by Google.
-We purchase most of ours through RapidSSL, but there are many other vendors to choose from.
+We purchase most of ours through RapidSSL or Namecheap, but there are many other vendors to choose from.

 - Clean up any old redirects.
 If you have any redirects for non-www to www or vice versa, make sure those are updated to point to https www so save on excessive redirect chains.